 How do I make an application or appeal to the tribunal?

 To make an application or appeal you must complete and send the relevant application form to the Residential Property Tribunal Wales.
-Applications will only be accepted in hard copy by post or hand delivered.
+Applications can be submitted by email to email@example.com or in hard copy by post.
 Application forms and guidance booklets can be downloaded from the website for the tribunal, or please contact the tribunal’s office if you would like us to send you an application form or guidance booklet.

 What if I have any additional needs?

 Please make sure that you give details of any additional needs when you send us your appeal application.
 For example, you should say if you need a signer or an interpreter at the hearing, or need any additional arrangements for the hearing.

 Can the tribunal recommend any representatives to assist me with my application?